 Introducing the Milk Value Portal (MVP) - an industry-first one-stop shop that helps farmers understand the value of their raw milk.
 MVP is ADPF's commitment to rebuilding trusted partnerships between farmers and processors, as outlined in Commitment 5 of the Australian Dairy Plan.
 This Flip Book outlines the challenge, how MVP helps solve it and an overview of how to use to the tool.

-ADPF’s vision is to protect and promote dairy for the future success of dairy processors, marketers and farmers.
-Our core purpose is to be the trusted source of advice and leader of public policy to government and the community, on the economic and social benefits of dairy.
+ADPF’s vision is of a profitable and sustainable dairy processing sector, valued and respected throughout the community.
+Our core purpose is to be the trusted source of advice and strategic lead of public advocacy to government and the community, on the health, economic and social benefits of dairy.

 The ADPF 3-year strategy is guided by five strategic priorities and corresponding objectives: